matszpk/amdcovc/README.md

   PerfLevels: Core: 300 - 1010 MHz, Mem: 150 - 1235 MHz, Vddc: 0.825 - 1.21 V
 ```

-The first line below adapter is current state of graphics card (core clock,
+The first line below the adapter is the current state of the graphics card (core clock,
 memory clock, voltage, load, temperature and fan speed).

-The `PerfLevels` is current performance level settings from lowest to highest.
+The `PerfLevels` are the current performance level settings from lowest to highest.
-Ofcourse, the highest performance levels is used while some computations/rendering.
+The highest performance levels are used when there are computations/renderings occurring.
-First level will be used in idle mode (if no work).
+The first level will be used in idle mode (when there is no work).

-The `Max Ranges` is minimal and maximal possible settings for graphics card.
+The `Max Ranges` are minimal and maximal possible settings for graphics card.

-The verbose informations contains:
+The verbose information contains:

-* current state of graphics (Current CoreClock,...)
+* current state of the graphics adapter (Current CoreClock, MemoreClock, etc. )
-* minimal and maximal fan speed settings
+* minimum and maximum fan speed settings
-* minimal and maximal clocks and voltages
+* minimum and maximum clock and voltage settings
 * current performance level settings
 * default performance level settings